24

 Copenhagen's Sakura Festival is one of many cherry blossom festivals held around the world, but it's certainly among the most charming and memorable.
 If you're visiting Copenhagen in spring, don't miss the chance to experience the magic of Sakura.

-Find the Sakura Festival on the map below
+Find the Sakura Festival on the Map Below

 This website does not support Internet Explorer, to ensure that the site works properly we recommend that you use another browser e.g. Microsoft Edge or Google Chrome.